Feminization of poverty: India

 The poverty that women experience in India is known as human poverty, or issues of inadequate food, housing, education, healthcare, sanitation, poor developmental policies, and more.
 Poverty has been prevalent in India for many years, but there was a noticeable increase after globalization in 1991 when the International Monetary Fund instilled a structural adjustment program (SAP) in order to give India a loan.
 Large amounts of capital flowed into the country but also led to the exploitation of the Indian market, particularly of women for their cheap labor.
 This reduced their opportunities for education and escape from the poverty trap.

 The Indian Constitution has proclaimed that all citizens have equal rights, but this is not always practiced by all Indians.
-Sex-selective abortion is a wide phenomenon in India in which males are preferentially selected.
-In order to get married, it is normal to see the girl's family paying dowry to the male's family.
-This leads to more sex-selective abortion as females are more costly for the family, and less focus on female development.
+Sex-selective abortion is a wide phenomenon in India in which boys are preferentially selected.
+In order to get married, it is normal to see the woman's family paying dowry to the man's family.
+This leads to more sex-selective abortion as girls are more costly for the family, and less focus on female development.

 Home life

-Women are restricted in India due to a heavy dependency of social status on female appearance and activity around the home.
+Women are restricted in India due to a heavy dependency of social status on a woman's appearance and activity around the home.
 Poor behavior on their part results in lower social status and shame for the male head of the family.
 Women are expected to maintain the household with a strict schedule.
 Husbands often move to the city to find work and leave their wife as the primary earner in their absence.
 Women in these situations may resort to using favors or borrowing money in order to survive, which they must later return in cash with interest.
 Young girls are especially vulnerable to prostitution or bribing as a form of repayment.
 Competition amongst women around water, food, and employment is also prevalent, especially in urban slums.